resource-watch/slate/source/includes/api/_layer.md

 - Depending on your user account's role, you may have permission to create a layer but not delete it afterwards.
 - The layers you create on the RW API will be publicly visible and available to other users.

-Creating a layer is done using a POST request and passing the relevant data as body files.
+Creating a layer is done using a POST request and passing the relevant data as body fields.
 The supported body fields are as defined on the [layer reference](#layer-reference) section, but the minimum field list you must specify for all layers is:

 - name
 - description